Tobistor/TensorFlow/README.md

 This contains some predefined functions which I often find useful.
 Storing it here mitigates repetitive effort during Deep Learning tasks.
+It contains functions for TensorBoard Callback, images prep and plot etc.